Search results for “Transactions”: 106 items

 -

-How do I check the swap points on Exness?
+Please tell me how to check the swap points on Exness.

-On Exness, you can check the swap points by right-clicking on a currency pair in the "Market Watch" window of your MT4 or MT5 platform and selecting "Specifications" from the menu that appears.
-Swap points vary by instrument and may fluctuate depending on trading conditions and other factors, so please check them carefully before trading.
+On Exness, you can check the swap points by right-clicking on a currency pair in the “Market Watch” window of your MT4 or MT5 platform and selecting “Specifications” from the menu that appears.
+Swap points vary by instrument and may fluctuate depending on trading conditions and other factors, so please check the swap points carefully before trading.

 14.09.2023